uspki/policies/certificate-policy.md

 #### 3.1.3 Anonymity or pseudonymity of subscribers
 A CA shall not issue anonymous certificates.
 CA certificates shall not contain anonymous or pseudonymous identities.

-Relying parties should consider certificates to be issued by the U.S. Government for U.S. Government assets and all Subscribers to be affiliated with the U.S. Government.

 #### 3.1.4 Rules for interpreting various name forms
-Distinguished names in certificates are interpreted using the X.500 Standard and the ASN.1 syntax.
+Distinguished names in certificates are interpreted using the X.500 Standard, and URL (RFC3986) syntax.

 #### 3.1.5 Uniqueness of names
 The common name attribute for CA Certificates shall be unique from all other CA Certificates.